 paid shared parental leave

+paid parental bereavement leave

-paid parental bereavement leave, or
+paid neonatal care leave, or

 paid additional maternity or adoption leave

 the employer should notify payroll of the date of the reduction (for sickness or injury), or the date the relevant child related leave began.
 Payroll should be instructed to apply Assumed Pensionable Pay (A P P) for pension purposes during the period of absence.
 A P P does not apply during any part of relevant child related leave where the pensionable pay the member receives is greater than the A P P for that part of the leave period.

-As in the 2008 Scheme, the employee will pay contributions on any pensionable pay received during such periods of absence.
-Unlike in the 2008 Scheme, the employer will pay contributions on the amount of A P P.
+The employee pays contributions on any pensionable pay received during such periods of absence.
+The employer pays contributions on the amount of A P P.

 If the member was in the 50/50 section before dropping to nil contractual pay because of sickness or before going on to no pay during ordinary maternity, ordinary adoption or paternity leave, they must be returned to the main section from the beginning of the next pay period, provided they are still on no pay at that time.